 I’ll tell you what I’m not doing with this photo.
 I’m not trying to speak for all women and tell every person on the planet how to feel about their own body.
 I’m not denying my privilege as an able-bodied, average sized, straight white woman.
 I’m not saying that my body is the most important thing I have to offer.
 I’m not using nudity to sell anything.
 I’m just simply choosing to love my body, as it is, right now.
 That is all.

 I feel really strongly that there should no shame in any person celebrating themselves whatever it is they want to celebrate.
-Of course I know not everyone shares this view – this is why trolls exist – but I’m never going to be the person trying to shut someone else down because they’ve dared to give themselves a bit of love.
+I’m never going to be the person trying to shut someone else down because they’ve dared to give themselves a bit of love.
 I’ll be the first to high five someone’s parenting wins or work successes too – I’m not just talking about bodies here.

 Over the summer my Instagram feed was full of women on holiday, sharing snaps in bikinis, talking about learning to love their body.
 This was a joyous thing to see, after so many years of conversations with other women about dieting or the things they wanted to change about their body.
 But I also had messages from girls and women – and men, actually – saying they felt ashamed for NOT feeling that way, for still wanting to diet, for not loving their body.
 And of course, those feelings are valid too – ALL feelings are valid.